 Measuring the ROI of corporate wellness programmes

-While the idea of wellness programmes can be very enticing, the results may vary from business to business.
+While the idea of wellness programmes can be very enticing, the results may vary.
 All this boils down to how well the wellness programme is implemented to address the concerns.
 It is also important to communicate the results back to employees.
 ROI’s can be calculated by

 Best Practices to Implementing Corporate Wellness Programmes

-As the Asia Pacific competition for the top talent becomes fiercer and fiercer, businesses will most likely be coming out with more elaborate corporate wellness programmes to attract and retain talent.
-For HR professional, the time is now, to start thinking about their long term workforce strategy as corporate wellness becomes a norm across the market.
+As the Asia Pacific competition for the top talent becomes more difficult, businesses will most likely be coming out with more elaborate corporate wellness programmes to attract and retain talent.
+For HR professionals, the time is now.
+Start thinking about their long-term workforce strategy as corporate wellness becomes a norm across the market.
 Start early, and plan for the future.